 After activating FileVault disk encryption on computers, you can create smart computer groups to use as the basis for performing the following tasks:

-- View FileVault information for a computer. - Issue a new FileVault recovery key to computers.
+- View FileVault information for a computer. - Issue a new FileVault recovery key to computers. - Enable or disable a local account for FileVault. - Enable or disable the management account for FileVault. - Access encrypted data.

 General Requirements